Relating Extreme Weather to Wandering Magnetic Poles

 Projecting the Current Rapid Rate of North Magnetic Pole Wandering and Its Effect Upon Future Climate Change in the Northern Hemisphere

 The North Magnetic Dip Pole movement map 1900-2015 (Fig 13) shows an almost straight line from approximately 71 degrees N, 96 degrees W in Canada, to 86 degrees N, 159 degrees W near the North Pole.
 This line fits quite well on the magnetic force field map of the North Magnetic Pole (Fig 14).
 If the wandering pole continues along this convergence line of the force field at an average rate for another 115 years, the North Magnetic Pole could lie near 74 degrees N, 106 degrees E, northeast of Noril’sk along the edge of the cold Siberian land mass (Fig 33).
 The jet stream Rossby waves will be attenuated.
-Each year the warm Ferrel Cells will have encroached less and less on the polar bears’ domain in Arctic Ocean.
+Each year the warm Ferrel Cells will have encroached less and less on the polar bears’ domain in the Arctic Ocean.
 Arctic sea ice will have thickened during the dark winters above the Arctic Circle.
 A polar vortex would be forming over the land.
 Continental glaciation may have returned.
 Anthropogenic carbon dioxide excesses may have been curtailed…

 If the pole were to wander past the axial North Pole for one hundred years at the current 2015 rapid rate, it could reach near 44 degrees N, 97 degrees E, into Mongolia.
 Even if the North Magnetic Pole only wanders to the Trans-Siberian Railway west of Irkutsk, this extended southerly polar movement would pull cold paramagnetic oxygen away from the Arctic and into a strong polar vortex mixing with warm Ferrel Cells and converting oxygen into a stratospheric ozone croissant.
 Such movement probably would decrease temperatures enough for a northern Ozone Hole.
 The weather associated with the vortex would pile up snow and initiate continental glaciation.
 The Paramagnetic Oxygen Transport climate driver would have forced another Quaternary ice age.